threefoldtech/web3gw/manual/src/threelang/tfgrid/funkwhale.md

-# Funkwhale Namespace
+# Funkwhale action

-- To deploy a funkwhale instance, use the funkwhale namespace.
+- To deploy a funkwhale instance, use the funkwhale action.

 ## Create Operation